BrunoMine/mob-engine/sheep/README.txt

 Adds sheep to Minetest (requires Creatures MOB-Engine).
 Sheep spawn only at day-time and are friendly and remain around 5 minutes in the world.
 There are four different wool colors: white, grey, brown and black.
-You can tame them by feading them with wheat.
-If there is grass they eat the grass and regrow wool that way.
 They will follow you if you have Wheat in your hand.
 Sheep have 8 HP and drop 1-2 wool when punched or 1-3 wool when using shears.
+To keep a live chicken just put them close to a feeder and water.

 Sheers are crafted by using 2 steel ingots and one stick in following shape: